hardin253874/colleague-agent/README.md

 This file lives at `.claude/agents/{slug}.md` and follows Claude Code's agent format.
 It contains:

 **Identity** — name, role, company, seniority level.
-"You are Oleg, senior project manager and tech lead at Webcoda."
+"You are Donald Trump, senior project manager and tech lead at Webcoda."

 **Voice** — the specific speech patterns that make them recognizable.
 Not generic "speaks directly" but concrete: "opens messages by addressing the other person by name (115 of 832 messages start with the name)", "median message length is 48 characters", "says '2 mins I'll call' when a topic gets complex", "uses 'How are you tracking?' as a check-in".